franciscoBSalgueiro/en-croissant/README.md

 * Prepare a repertoire with the opening explorer
 * Simple engine and database installation and management

-It also includes a database, similar to [OCGDB](https://github.com/nguyenpham/ocgdb), with support for absolute or relative position search.
+It also includes a database, similar to [OCGDB](https://github.com/nguyenpham/ocgdb), with support for absolute or partial position search.

-## Development
+## Building from source

 Refer to the [Tauri documentation](https://tauri.app/v1/guides/getting-started/prerequisites) for the requirements on your platform.